Skip to content

 -h, --help show this help message and exit

-The delete_file subcommand
+The delete_files subcommand

-cl_prompt $ safedata_zenodo delete_file -h
+cl_prompt $ safedata_zenodo delete_files -h

-be re-downloaded to ensure an up to date list of files in the deposit.
+will be re-downloaded to ensure an up to date list of files in the deposit.

 positional arguments: